designbychemisax/cordova-plugin-cbeacon/README.md

 #TODO
 - error handlers

-If you want to help to develop this plugin, please fork and send me plugin requests!
+If you want to help  develop or maintain this plugin, please fork and send me plugin requests!

+__current supporters:__
+This plugin is currently not being supported

 #Disclaimer